ThomasHeb/Jog-for-Estelcam/README.md

 - slider for speed of the axis
 - rotary knobs for feed and spindle speed

 The Teensy LC is emulating the keyboard.
-The firmware is a simple scetch written in the Arduino IDE.
+The firmware is a simple sketch written in the Arduino IDE.

 ![04](https://github.com/ThomasHeb/Jog-for-Estelcam/blob/main/img/4.jpg)